Marvel Cinematic Universe tie-in comics: Marvel's Captain America: Civil War Prelude Infinite Comic – Crossroads (2016)

 Following the defeat of Hydra at the Triskelion, Bucky Barnes / Winter Soldier hunts down and kills his remaining Hydra handlers before going on the run.
 Months later, Brock Rumlow awakes from a coma and learns of Hydra's defeat and the death of his leader, Alexander Pierce, deciding to head out on his own.
-After the battle of Sokovia years later, Captain America is balancing his personal search for Barnes with his duties as leader of the new Avengers.
+After the Battle of Sokovia years later, Captain America is balancing his personal search for Barnes with his duties as leader of the new Avengers.
 The former leads him and the team to Nigeria, where instead of Barnes they find Rumlow, now going by 'Crossbones'.

 Written by Pilgrim, "Crossroads" was released on February 10, 2016.
 The comic is told from the perspective of three different characters, Bucky Barnes / Winter Soldier, Brock Rumlow / Crossbones, and Steve Rogers / Captain America, with art for each perspective provided by Lee Ferguson, Goran Sudžuka, and Guillermo Mogorron, respectively.

 Marvel's Doctor Strange Prelude (2016)

 The Masters of the Mystic Arts – Kaecilius, Wong, Tina Minoru and Daniel Drumm – pursue a woman as she attacks several landmarks around London with a stolen dark sceptre, a powerful artifact.
 The arrogant Kaecilius attempts to subdue the woman himself, but it takes the combined power of the masters to overcome the sceptre's magic.
-After reclaiming it, the Masters store the relic in their Sanctum Sanctorum with others like it.
+After reclaiming it, the Masters store the relic in their New York Sanctum with others like it.
 Another Master, Mordo, and their teacher, the Ancient One, face a Chinese group who have discovered the powerful Arrow of Apollon and plan to use it to gain power over innocent civilians.
 They also successfully retrieve the artifact, and it is placed in the Sanctum as well.

 Written by Pilgrim, with art by Jorge Fornés, the two-issues of the Doctor Strange prelude were released on July 6 and August 24, 2016, respectively.